 Valant also saves me about 30 minutes per intake.
 A comprehensive child intake with measures done onsite would typically take me about 2 hours.
 With Valant, it takes me 1 hour and half.
 And when thinking about malpractice, rushing through an initial intake with measures seems irresponsible; something could be missed when rushed.
 For intakes alone, Valant saves me around 600 minutes a month.
 Time is money, and more importantly, I get to choose what I do with that extra time!

-Selecting an EHR: Where to Begin
+Choosing an EHR: Where to Begin

 Are you in the process of evaluating EHR platforms for your practice?
 Selecting the right EHR is an important decision and with so many options available, it may seem overwhelming.